 Trigger warning: descriptions of sexual assault.

 Turning eighteen felt pretty good, as it does for most people.
-For me, it meant celebrating my biggest accomplishment to date: overcoming the depression brought on by my parents’ divorce which began the previous year.
+For me, it meant celebrating my biggest accomplishment to date: learning to cope with the severe anxiety brought on by my parents’ divorce which began the previous year.
 It meant starting a new life with my mom after watching her being verbally abused ever since I can remember.
 It was a time of growth for both of us.

 Well… that didn’t quite go the way I planned.